mariartc/osLab/README.md

 # OSlab Exercise 3: Linux Chat over TCP/IP

-This project was created by [Markos Baratsas](https://github.com/markosbaratsas) and [Maria Retsa](https://github.com/mariartc), for the purposes of the [Operationg Systems Laboratory](http://www.cslab.ece.ntua.gr/courses/compsyslab/) at [ECE NTUA](https://www.ece.ntua.gr/en).
+This project was created by [Markos Baratsas](https://github.com/markosbaratsas) and [Maria Retsa](https://github.com/mariartc), for the purposes of the [Operating Systems Laboratory](http://www.cslab.ece.ntua.gr/courses/compsyslab/) at [ECE NTUA](https://www.ece.ntua.gr/en).

 The project consists of 3 parts.